Khye Bumsa

 Khye Bumsa is named in the Sikkimese migration narratives as a 13th-century prince from the Minyak House in Kham in Eastern Tibet.

-His father migrated to the Chumbi Valley along with his family and established a kingdom.
+His father Guru Tashi migrated to the Chumbi Valley along with his family and established a kingdom.
 Khye Bumsa expanded it further by establishing an alliance with the Lepchas in present-day Sikkim.
 The Chogyal rulers of Sikkim are said to be the descendants of Khye Bumsa.

 Narratives

 In the Tibetan version of the narrative, Khye Bumsa's father, a crown prince of Minyak, (Note: The name of the father is not mentioned in the sources.) had a divine vision one night instructing him to travel to Sikkim, where his descendants are destined to become rulers.
 Two further messages appear while the prince is on a pilgrimage in Central Tibet along with his family.
 During the pilgrimage, the family visit the Sakya region where the ruler is constructing a temple but unable to raise the columns.
 Khye Bumsa erects the columns with his own strength.
 The name Gyad ’bum bsags (understood as meaning "the accumulation of 100,000 champions") is given to him in recognition of this feat.
 He also receives a bride from a noble family of the region.

 After receiving multiple signals, the family travels to the Chumbi Valley.
 They construct a temple at Phari and possibly another at Khambu.
 After the death of his father, Khye Bumsa travels further south and settles down at Chumbi, where he constructs a house.
 (Note: The ruins of this house are said to have been present close to the summer palace of the Sikkim kings till the late nineteenth century.)
 He has a conflict with a Bhutanese wrestler, but defeats him.